vineetk1/interact-keras-model/README.md

 >>
 ```
 ### Session
-A session begins when a user starts the program and ends when the user exits the program.
+A session begins when a user starts this program and ends when the user exits the program.
 During the session, the user loads a model and specifies other settings.
 These settings are saved.
 Use "session -s" to examine the state of this session.
 The "model file" was loaded previously using the "load" command.
-The input file, "io input file", which provides the input data, is also specified.
+The input file, "io input file", which has the input data, is also specified.
 The input data will be applied to the input layer number, "io input layer number", of 3.
 The output will be retrieved from the output layer number, "io output layer numbers", of 5.
 The output file, "io output file", is not loaded yet, so the output will be sent to the default standard-output (stdout).
-The "io expected output file" feature is not implemented yet, so it will not be described here.
+The "io expected output file" feature is not implemented, so it will not be described here.
 ```
 >>session -s
 model file: /home/vin/deepLearningProject/deepLearningModel.h5